-Students can transfer easily between the BSc (Physics) and MPhys programmes until the end of Part II.
-High-performing students on both programmes are also eligible to apply to one of our "flagship" programmes, which are not available for direct entry.
+Students can transfer easily between this programme and the BSc (Physics) and MPhys (Physics) programmes until the end of Part II.
+Students can also transfer to the MPhys Physics with Astronomy course until the end of Part I, Part I being common to these two programmes.
+High-performing students on some programmes are also eligible to apply to one of our "flagship" programmes, which are not available for direct entry.
 These programmes are:

-- · MPhys Astrophysics with a Year Abroad
+- MPhys Astrophysics with a Year Abroad

 - MPhys Particle Physics with a Year Abroad

 - MPhys Physics with a Year of Experimental Research

 - MPhys Physics with Industrial Placement